ember-learn/guides-source/guides/release/components/component-state-and-actions.md

 ## Tracked Properties

-To make this work, we will need to stop hardcoding the number, and we will need to wire up the buttons.
+To make this work, we will need to stop hard coding the number, and we will need to wire up the buttons.

 ```js {data-filename="app/components/counter.js"}